tobias-loew/windows_thunks/README.md

 # windows_thunks
-Thunks for Windows (x86 and x64) - or how to pass non-static member-functions as Windows-Callbacks
+Thunks for Windows (x86 and x64) - or how to pass non-static member functions as Windows-Callbacks

 ## features
 - pass non-static member functions as WIN32 CALLBACK functions